ray-project/ray/doc/source/rllib/single-agent-episode.rst

     **Episodes** are the main vehicle to store and transport trajectory data across the different components of RLlib (for example from `EnvRunner` to `Learner` or from `ReplayBuffer` to `Learner`).
     One of the main design principles of RLlib's new API stack is that all trajectory data is kept in such episodic form for as long as possible.
-Only immediately before the neural network passes, "connectors" translate lists of Episodes into tensor batches.
+Only immediately before the neural network passes, "connector pipelines" translate lists of Episodes into tensor batches.
 See the :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` class for more details (documentation of which is still work in progress).

 The main advantage of collecting and moving around data in such a trajectory-as-a-whole format